aloneguid/bt/docs/README.md

 📢 **Calling all Windows Tech Enthusiasts.** If you're passionate about optimizing your browsing workflow, Browser Tamer is the must-have utility for you!
 Say goodbye to the constant browser switching and hello to a smooth, personalized browsing experience.

-📥 [Download Browser Tamer now](/aloneguid/bt/releases) and unlock the true potential of your browsing: [Download Link]
+📥 [Download Browser Tamer now](https://github.com/aloneguid/bt/releases) and unlock the true potential of your browsing.

-🚀 Take charge of your browsing destiny with Browser Tamer - your trusted companion in Windows browser management!
+🚀 **Take charge of your browsing** destiny with Browser Tamer - your trusted companion in Windows browser management!
 Get ready to tame the chaos and elevate your browsing experience to new heights. **Try it now!**

 ## Raising an Issue

-You can raise an issue using [the contact section](https://www.aloneguid.uk/projects/bt/#contact), [raising an issue](/aloneguid/bt/issues/new), or [creating a discussion](/aloneguid/bt/discussions/new/choose).
+You can raise an issue using [the contact section](https://www.aloneguid.uk/projects/bt/#contact), [raising an issue](https://github.com/aloneguid/bt/issues/new), or [creating a discussion](https://github.com/aloneguid/bt/discussions/new/choose).

 ## Contributions